Gaylord Perry: Pitching style

-Perry claims he was taught the spitball in 1964 by pitcher Bob Shaw.
+Perry said he was taught the spitball in 1964 by pitcher Bob Shaw.
 Perry had a reputation throughout his career for doctoring baseballs, and was inspected on the mound by umpires and monitored closely by opposing teams.
-On August 23, 1982, he was ejected from a game against the Boston Red Sox for doctoring the ball for the first and only time of his career; he was suspended for 10 days.
+During a game on April 6, 1974, for Cleveland against New York, Perry threw a pitch that umpire Marty Springstead signaled to be illegal as the "first victim of baseball's new enforcement" of the spitball rule.
+On August 23, 1982, he was ejected from a game against the Boston Red Sox for doctoring the ball for the first and only time of his career; though umpire Dave Phillips ejected him without inspecting the ball, Perry was still suspended for 10 days.

 Perry reportedly approached the makers of Vaseline about endorsing the product and was allegedly rebuffed with a one-line postcard reading, "We soothe babies' backsides, not baseballs."
 Former manager Gene Mauch famously quipped "He should be in the Hall of Fame with a tube of K-Y Jelly attached to his plaque."

-Gene Tenace, who caught Gaylord Perry when they played for the San Diego Padres, said: "I can remember a couple of occasions when I couldn't throw the ball back to him because it was so greasy that it slipped out of my hands.
+Gene Tenace, who caught Perry when they played for the San Diego Padres, said: "I can remember a couple of occasions when I couldn't throw the ball back to him because it was so greasy that it slipped out of my hands.
 I just walked out to the mound and flipped the ball back to him."

 Perry used his reputation to psych out the hitters too.
 As he looked in to his catcher for the pitch selection, Perry would touch various parts of his head, such as his eyebrows and his cap.
 In this manner, he may or may not have been applying a foreign substance to the ball on any particular pitch.
 Reggie Jackson was so upset after striking out against Perry in a 1982 game that Jackson was ejected from the game.
 Jackson returned from the dugout with a container of Gatorade, splashing Gatorade onto the field while yelling at the umpire that Perry should be allowed to use the Gatorade on the baseball.

 The spitball was not his only method for upsetting batters.
-Sports Illustrateds Joe Posnanski wrote of Perry, "My favorite trick pitch of his was the old Puffball, where he would load up on rosin so that a puff of white smoke would release while he threw his pitches.
-This was made illegal somewhere along the way (because of Perry, of course), but it's so awesome—it's like the sort of thing one of the villains on the old Batman TV show would do."
+Sportswriter Joe Posnanski described Perry's "Puffball," writing that Perry "would load up on the resin bag and so when he threw the pitch, this big puff of resin smoke would form and the hitter would have a hard time even finding the ball, much less hitting it.
+The puff ball was outlawed in 1981 strictly because of Perry."